MARKANTONY04/project_4/README.md

 There was an invalid map filter on the checkout page causing an error on loading, removing this filter fixed the error allowing successful stripe page load.

+##### Unfixed bugs

+I removed the images from my project at the end because I didn't feel the need for them anymore.
+Because of this, I tried centering the 'why choose us' section on the home page but couldn't get it to work despite using the correct flex code in CSS.
+If I had more time to debug I would have but have now come to the end of my project's time limit and will leave it for the future.

+It seems like my favicons are sometimes working but sometimes are not, if I had more time I would have explored this issue to work on a fix but the time has ended for working on this project.
+I will look at fixing this in the future.

+I also had a minor layour issue on the home page where the page is larger than the screen, like the first unfinished bug, I tried fixing this but couldn't meaning I'll unfortunately have to leave it.
+I'll take a look for a fix in the future.

 #### Code Testing